Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Introduction

 In this work we construct and characterize deep neural networks targeting the selection of events where neutral long-lived particles decay within the detector volume.
 We present the design and the results of the implementation in a working engineering pipeline that starts from the pre-processing of the input data, to the training of the deep neural network-based model, to the optimization and deployment on two Xilinx FPGA accelerators, the Alveo U50 and the Alveo U250, all based on the use of publicly available libraries.
 Two approaches based on a deep convolutional neural network and on an autoencoder are developed and presented.
 A comparison of the performances of the deployed algorithms in CPU, GPU and FPGA accelerators is also shown.
 We stress the complementarity of this approach, also in terms of development and maintenance of the needed libraries, with respect to the ongoing work of deploying neural networks on FPGA boards with a latency compatible with the selection occurring at L1, where a dedicated software library, \texttt{hls4ml}, is being developed~\cite{Loncar:2020hqp,Aarrestad:2021zos}, and dedicated implementations have been recently proposed~\cite{Francescato:2021mca}.
 The paper is organized as follows.
 In Section~\ref{Sec:Physics} we describe the physics benchmark and the dataset.
 In Section~\ref{Sec:Models} we introduce the trigger strategies we have tested, and the associated algorithms: a convolutional neural network (CNN) and an autoencoder (AE) architecture.
 In Section~\ref{Sec:Results} we present and discuss the results.
 Finally, we provide our concluding remarks in Section~\ref{Sec:Conclusions}.

+The dataset used for the presented results is made available in Zenodo at the link in Ref.~\cite{Zenodo}.
+The codes for constructing the algorithms, converting the models and evaluating their performances are available on request by contacting the authors.